-Recreation uses shall be limited to an intensity of less than or equal to 0.25 floor area ratio.
+Recreation uses shall be limited to an intensity of less than or equal to .25 floor area ratio.

-RESIDENTIAL
+RESIDENTIAL LAND USE

-Residential use classifications provide locations for dwelling units at low, moderate, medium and high density within the City as defined within this Comprehensive Plan.
-In addition, churches and other houses of worship, golf courses, country clubs, racquet and tennis clubs, cemeteries and mausoleums, private clubs and lodges, home occupations, child care centers, group homes, commercial greenhouses and plant nurseries, and other similar uses compatible with residential uses may be approved as special exceptions and be subject to an intensity of less than or equal to 1.0 floor area ratio.
-In addition, medium density residential use classifications can also provide locations for professional and business activities.
+Residential use classifications provide locations for dwelling units at low, moderate, medium, and high density within the City as defined within this Comprehensive Plan.
+Public, charter, and private elementary and middle schools are permitted within low and moderate density residential land use classifications.
+Public, charter, and private elementary, middle schools and high schools are permitted in medium and high density residential land use classifications.
+In addition, churches and other houses of worship, golf courses, country clubs, racquet and tennis clubs, cemeteries and mausoleums, private clubs and lodges, home occupations, child care centers, group homes, commercial greenhouses and plant nurseries, and other similar uses compatible with residential uses may be approved as special exceptions and be subject to an intensity of less than or equal to .25 floor area ratio.